IBM-Cloud/docs/cloudnative/tutorial_microservice.md

 4. If you want to add services to your project, type `y` at the question prompt and answer the remaining questions.

-5. When your `MicroserviceProjectCLI` has been successfully saved, navigate to the `MicroserviceProjectCLI` folder.
+5. When your `MicroserviceProjectCLI` is successfully saved, navigate to the `MicroserviceProjectCLI` folder.

-6. At this point you may add your own code, build or run the project.
+6. Now you may add your own code, build, or run the project.

-## Running the project using the {{site.data.keyword.dev_cli_notm}}
+## Running the project by using the {{site.data.keyword.dev_cli_notm}}
 {: #running-dev-plugin}

-1. To build the project in your current project directory enter the following command:
+1. To build the project in your current project directory, enter the following command:

 	```
 	bx dev build
 	```
 	{: codeblock}

-2. To build and run the project in your current project directory enter the following command:
+2. To build and run the project in your current project directory, enter the following command:

 	```
 	bx dev run
 	```
 	{: codeblock}

-3. You can access the application using curl on your server:
+3. You can access the application by using `curl` on your server:

 	```
 	curl http://localhost:8080